 - Every entity that files with the Secretary of State (both domestic and foreign entities) must appoint a registered agent

-- The agent must be an individual resident of Kentucky OR a business with authority to transact business in the state
+- The agent must be an individual resident of Kentucky OR a business with the authority to transact business in the state

 - The agent must sign to formally accept the appointment; alternatively, the registered agent can provide their consent in writing to the Secretary of State